-- Use of knockdown herbicides can improve the timeliness of sowing.
+- The use of knockdown herbicides can improve the timeliness of sowing.

-- Use of knockdown herbicides rather than cultivation will reduce the risk of erosion, improve soil structure and improve plant available soil water content.
+- The use of knockdown herbicides rather than cultivation will reduce the risk of erosion, improve soil structure and improve plant-available soil water content.

 - Consider the suitability of herbicide use for fallow or pre-sowing weed control by assessing environmental conditions.